Kuscko/Auditly/CONTRIBUTING.md

 # Contributing to RapidRMF

 Thanks for your interest in contributing to RapidRMF!
-This guide follows a streamlined, contributor-first flow (inspired by the Null Terminal style) while keeping RapidRMF specifics.
+This guide follows a streamlined, contributor-first flow while keeping RapidRMF specifics.

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)